duracell80/oceaneyes/README.md

 - As providers, allow end users to update this cache of data in the event you as a provider become unable / unwilling to
 - As providers, standardize an import and export file format that allows portablity of preset data from one device to the next
 - As providers, protect buyers of your products by allowing open access to a sandboxed portion of the device that the user can own
+- As providers, offer more than one way for the device to browse a list of stations, for example via DLNA or UPnP

 It's just you, me and an MP3 player.
 OceanEyes hopes to provide easier and consistent programming access to the onboard preset server.